tensorflow/tensorflow/tensorflow/tools/graph_transforms/README.md

 right .cc file that defines it.
-In a lot of cases the op is just a vestigial remnant from the training process though, and if that's true then you can run the [strip_unused_nodes](#strip_unused_nodes), specifying the inputs and outputs of your inference usage, to remove those unneccessary nodes:
+In a lot of cases the op is just a vestigial remnant from the training process though, and if that's true then you can run the [strip_unused_nodes](#strip_unused_nodes), specifying the inputs and outputs of your inference usage, to remove those unnecessary nodes:

 ```bash
 bazel build tensorflow/tools/graph_transforms:transform_graph